pizzawarrior/node-docker-sequelize/README.md

 ## Project Goals:
-* Use Node, Express, Docker, and PostgreSQL, and combine testing into a simple containerized HTTP service that persists data.
+* Create a simple HTTP Service using Node and Docker, and persist the data.

 ### This project is made with:
 - Node.js: for developing this server side application!